DevOpsPlayground/Hands-on-with-Serverless-CI-CD-Pipelines-on-AWS/readme.md

 ## CloudFormation

 Bread and butter of AWS automation.
 Worthy of a topic in itself.
+The entire build pipeline itself can be provisioned using CloudFormation - I'll follow up later with an example on this, but this would allow you to version control your release process separately from your application build + deployment code.

 # Conclusion